Olga Wilhelmine Munding: Music

 She has played with Chris Isaak, Los Lobos, North Mississippi Allstars and co-engineered the Grammy nominated song, "Monkey to Man" by Elvis Costello.

 She is also the founder and president of the Jessie Mae Hemphill Foundation, which honors the legendary and influential musician who served as her mentor and friend.
 The foundation supports, preserves, and archives the indigenous music of northern Mississippi and provides assistance for musicians in need from the region who could not survive on meager publishing royalties.
 This gained prominence in 2008 when Munding fought publicly with a popular musician Cat Power who has used but not credited a Hemphill song on one of her albums.
 On August 16, 2011, Munding was elected to the Blues Foundation's Board of Directors.

 On February 3, 2012, Munding in association with the Jessie Mae Hemphill Foundation organized the “Hill Country Blues Celebration” in Como, Mississippi to celebrate the “Repatriation of Como, Mississippi Recordings, Photographs and Videos from the Alan Lomax Collection” and the loan of the Hill Country Blues Photography Collection from the Jessie Mae Hemphill (JMH) Foundation to the Emily Jones Pointer Library.
 Alan Lomax was an American folklorist and ethnomusicologist who traveled throughout the United States, Europe and the Caribbeans as part of his quest to record previously unrecorded and often overlooked folk music.
 Lomax visited the Como area during the 1950s and again in the 1970s.
 His recordings, photographs, and film from his time in Como comprise the collection presented to Como's Emily Jones Pointer Library.
 Lomax's recordings, film and photos are in the process of digitization and wider availability online.

 She released her fifth album, a Christmas EP in 2012 called North Mississippi Christmas.

+In 2023, Munding released a collection of demo songs from her early recording days called Blues Babe 23, a throwback to the title of her first album from 2003, Blues Babe.
+This was followed in 2024 with her first published book of songs and poetry titled Blues & Musings published by Covenant Books and coincides with a companion EP of the same title, consisting of songs in the book.